 What is important when we design a concrete mix is that the total volume of the ingredients will yield approximately 27.3 cubic feet per cubic yard (on paper).
 Granted, most ready mixers probably target 27.0 cubic feet per cubic yard, which is acceptable.
 What is not acceptable is the yield being less than 27 cubic feet per cubic yard.

-In conclusion, whenever FiberForce 650 (Tuf-Max DOT), Performance Plus DOT or Macro-Pro is specified at a dosage rate of 3.0 pcy or more it is important that the concrete mix design be reviewed.
-Trial mixes prepared in the ready mixer’s laboratory are recommended so that the concrete contractor and ready mix producer can observe the consistency and workability of the mix.
+In conclusion, whenever FiberForce 650, Performance Plus DOT or Macro-Pro is specified at a dosage rate of 3.0 pcy or more it is important that the concrete mix design is reviewed.
+Trial mixes prepared in the ready mixer’s laboratory are recommended so that the concrete contractor and ready mix professional can observe the consistency and workability of the mix.

 Robert C. Zellers, PE, Director, Engineering Services (RZellers@ABCFibers.com) or Rob Yates, Application Engineer (Rob@ABCFibers.com), should be consulted during this process when ABC Polymer’s input is required, or whenever you have questions about adjusting a mix design for high dosages of macrosynthetic fibers.